 Using the pestle (the club-shaped pounder) from one of my mortar and pestle sets to smash the ginger instead of the back of a knife.
 I am notoriously clumsy and avoid using knives in creative ways whenever possible.

-I served the ginger broccoli with Asian-style turkey meatballs and rice.
+I served the stir-fried ginger broccoli with Asian-style turkey meatballs and rice.

-The next night I didn’t have any broccoli left over (because my darling taste taster had taken the rest of the broccoli to work for lunch), but I did have rice.
+The next night I didn’t have any leftovers.
+(My beloved took the rest of the stir-fried ginger broccoli to work for lunch.)
+However, I did have rice.
 With a bunch of chopped up vegetables and 2 eggs, I used the rice to make scrumptious peppery fried rice with toasted pine nuts.